Dumnezeu/Todo-app/README.md

 - Docker installation
     - the GIT repository that contains the app files was cloned locally
     - the Dockerfile was created, with instructions to create the image
-    - "todo-app-img" wsa built from the Dockerfile
+    - "todo-app-img" was built from the Dockerfile
     - "todo-app-img" was then pushed to the Docker hub, in a public repository

 In the next steps, the MySQL DB was deployed and configured.